Rushi1109/EmployeeVault/README.md

 2. Clone this repository.

+3. Double Click on `install_sqlite.bat` file or run it via terminal to download sqlite3.

-3. Open the solution in Visual Studio.
+4. Open the solution in Visual Studio.

-4. Build and run.
+5. Build and run.

 # Database schema